 MS322PB 32″ 4K Surgical Display

-- Larger 32″ surface for teaching and team viewing
+- Larger 32″ viewing area for shared viewing and teaching support

 MS270P 27″ FHD Surgical/Endoscopic Display

-- FHD clarity for basic laparoscopy or legacy systems
+- FHD option for basic laparoscopy or legacy workflow environments

 MS321PC 31.5″ FHD Surgical Display